Food Hussy Recipes » Recipe

 • 16 oz pre-made, sauceless pulled pork i.e. Curly's

-• 8 oz crushed pineapple drained
+• 8 oz crushed pineapple drained, or pineapple tidbits

 • 5 slices provolone cheese